DMI

 Our Impact

-We are collecting health centre data to compare TB testing and diagnoses in Zambezia, our intervention province, and Tete, our control province.
-We will carry out qualitative research to understand exposure to our campaign as well as knowledge and intentions about TB amongst our target audience.
-We will also run an efficacy randomised controlled trial to measure the impact of our campaign messages on individuals’ knowledge and behaviours.
+We collected health centre data to compare TB testing and diagnoses in Zambezia, our intervention province, and Tete, our control province.
+We have carried out qualitative research to understand exposure to our campaign as well as knowledge and intentions about TB amongst our target audience.
+We also ran an efficacy randomised controlled trial to measure the impact of our campaign messages on individuals’ knowledge and behaviours.

 Partners & Funders